NervanaSystems/ngraph/doc/examples/onnx_importer.md

 Xor
 ```

-To determine whether an ONNX op in a specific version and domain is supported by the importer, use the function `is_operator_supported`.
+To determine whether a specific ONNX operator in a particular version and domain is supported by the importer, use the function `is_operator_supported`.
 The code listing below shows how to do it.
 ```
 const std::string op_name = "Abs";